Pre-order open Model N°01 / 2026 Made in Perth

 What happens if I lose the device?

-Does it work with other Nostr clients?
+Does it work with my existing Nostr client?

 The device implements NIP-46 as a remote signer.
-Any Nostr client that supports NIP-46 can in principle use Favilla KEY as its signer — you scan a pairing QR on the device, and from then on signing requests bounce to your Favilla KEY for approval.
+Any Nostr client that supports NIP-46 can in principle use Favilla KEY as its signer.
+You scan a pairing QR on the device, and from then on signing requests bounce to your Favilla KEY for approval.
 NIP-46 support varies between clients and our compatibility list will grow as we test against each one.

 Is the firmware open source?